jankuss/genq/README.md

 genq
 ```

-## Defining Data Classes
+# Defining Data Classes

+## Overview

-To define a data class, first you need to annotate your class with `@genq`.
-Also, you need to use the generated mixin with the name `_$<ClassName>`.
+To define a data class, you need to annotate the class with `@genq` and provide a factory constructor with named parameters.
-Additionally, you need to define a factory constructor with named parameters and a redirecting constructor with the name `_<ClassName>`.

-At first, you might get errors from the IDE because the generated file is not yet created.
-After running `genq`, the errors should disappear.

 ```dart
 import 'package:genq/genq.dart'; // <- Import genq